Elections in Sweden: Voting

 Unlike in many countries where voters chose from a list of candidates or parties, each party in Sweden has separate ballot papers.
 The ballot papers must be identical in size and material, and have different colors depending on the type of election: yellow for Riksdag elections, blue for county council elections and white for municipal elections and elections to the European Parliament.

 Sweden uses open lists and utilizes apparentment between lists of the same party and constituency to form a cartel, a group of lists that are legally allied for purposes of seat allocation.
 A single preference vote may be indicated as well.

 Swedish voters can choose between three different types of ballot papers.
 The party ballot paper has simply the name of a political party printed on the front and is blank on the back.
 This ballot is used when a voter wishes to vote for a particular party, but does not wish to give preference to a particular candidate.
 The name ballot paper has a party name followed by a list of candidates (which can continue on the other side).
 A voter using this ballot can choose (but is not required) to cast a personal vote by entering a mark next to a particular candidate, in addition to voting for their political party.
 Alternatively, a voter can take a blank ballot paper and write a party name on it.
-Finally, if a party hasn't registered its candidates with the election authority, it is possible for a voter to manually write the name of an arbitrary candidate.
+Finally, if a party has not registered its candidates with the election authority, it is possible for a voter to manually write the name of an arbitrary candidate.
 In reality, this option is almost exclusively available when voting for unestablished parties.
-However, it has occasionally caused individuals to be elected into the city council to represent parties they don't even support as a result of a single voter's vote.
+However, it has occasionally caused individuals to be elected into the city council to represent parties they do not even support as a result of a single voter's vote.